It was my 30th birthday and I was having a meltdown.

 |Chase Sapphire Reserve®||50,000 points||$4,000 in 3 months||$450|

-Now compare those with the two best business cards:
+Now compare those with three of the best business cards:

 |Card||Bonus||Spend Requirement||Annual Fee|

 |Ink Business Cash℠||50,000 points||$3,000 in 3 months||$0|

 |Ink Business Unlimited℠||50,000 points||$3,000 in 3 months||$0|